scotthamilton77/claude-code-tamagotchi/claude-commands/pet-wake.md

 ---
-description: Wake up your pet
+description: Wake up your sleeping pet
 ---

-Rise and shine! ☀️
+Wake up the pet:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /wake
+!claude-code-tamagotchi wake

-Your pet is ready for a new day!
+Then report: "Your pet is awake! ...sort of.
+They're doing that thing where they're technically awake but still 90% asleep.
+Give them a minute, they're not a morning pet. ☀️🥱"